bhupendra1011/sample-agent/README.md

     AI-->>RTC: Agent leaves channel
 ```

-> 💡 **How it works:** The Next.js client uses your Agora project credentials for authentication and channel management.
-For AI features, Next.js API routes generate tokens and inject API keys server-side, then call Agora's Conversational AI Engine.
+> 💡 **How it works:** Tokens are generated server-side by Next.js API routes using the `agora-token` library (no Agora Managed Service).
+The client fetches `/api/generate-agora-token` for RTC/RTM tokens and channel info, then joins the Agora channel.
+For the AI agent, API routes generate agent tokens and inject API keys, then call Agora's Conversational AI Engine.

 ---